rhnvrm/mini-projects/README.md

 # splidl
-A download splitter which accelerates download speeds written using libcurl in C as a Course Project
+A download splitter written using libcurl in C as a Course Project for ETCS 101.